Supereg/homebridge-http-lightbulb/README.md

 * `reconnectPeriod` \<number\> **optional** \(Default: **1000**\): Time in milliseconds after which a reconnect is tried.
 * `connectTimeout` \<number\> **optional** \(Default: **30000**\): Time in milliseconds the client waits until the CONNECT needs to be acknowledged (CONNACK).

-Note: Updating values over mqtt does only support the default unit (regarding brightness and color temperature).

 Below is an example of an mqttObject containing the basic properties for a light bulb service:
 ```json